 Trustees are charged with the carrying out of the trust provisions.
 Beneficiaries have a right to receive the trust assets as provided for in the New York trust.
 Trustees are fiduciaries and have a responsibility to the beneficiary for the proper administration of the Trust which includes proper management and investment of the trust assets.

 When issues arise regarding the Trustee’s actions, beneficiaries can seek the legal services of an experienced trust and estate litigator to seek redress in the New York court.

 At our Nassau and Suffolk County law firms, we have represented individuals to ensure that their testamentary desires via a Will or Trust are carried out.
 We represent Executors and Trustees in the New York administration process which includes advising them of his or her responsibilities and defending said Executors and Trustees when claims are made against them by beneficiaries and family members.
 Lastly, we represent beneficiaries and family members who have issues regarding the implementation of a Will or Trust and the administrative process.

 Before litigation in New York, there are a number of avenues that can be taken to resolve problems in the most effective and cost-efficient manner.
 At our New York law firm, we explore all options and strategies with our clients before commencing litigation.
 Litigation can be emotionally draining, time consuming and costly.
 Unfortunately, sometimes litigation is required in order to obtain justice.

 Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your trust and estate administration legal matters.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York law offices to learn more about how we can help address your trust and estate administration legal matters.